 Store your leftovers in the refrigerator in an air-tight container for up to 3 days.

-We ate our leftovers the next day, so we didn't end up freezing any!
-I would suggest freezing your leftover Lamb Korma in an air-tight container for up to 3 months.
-Top tip: make sure you date your container on a piece of tape and stick it to your container to track how long it has been in the freezer.
+Transfer any leftovers to an air-tight and freezer-proof container, leaving 1" of head space at the top.
+Freeze for up to 3 months.
+Tip: make sure you date your container on a piece of tape and stick it to your container to track how long it has been in the freezer.

 Lamb Korma